Zepl in 4 Easy Steps

 Getting started running on Zepl is fast and easy.
-This Test Flight guide will walk you through a complete example starting with your account sign-up and ending with running your first sample notebook connected to data in S3.
+This Test Flight guide will walk you through a complete example starting with joining an existing organization and ending with running your first sample notebook connected to data in S3.
 The sample notebook takes the common Titanic disaster dataset and demonstrates how to run python code, create visualizations, and connect to to a Zepl data source.
 We will also call out additional Zepl notebook features around versioning, code snippets, and sharing.

 If you have any existing Jupyter (.ipynb) or Apache Zeppelin (.json, .zpln) notebooks from previous projects, these can be easily imported from your local file system or from a public URL, such as Github or S3.

 - 1.From the Zepl home page, Select the "+ Add New" button > Import Notebook

 - 2.Notebook title: This will be filled in by the imported notebook but can always be changed later